iridescent-dev/iap-swift-lib/README.md

  - `func isSubscription() -> Bool` - The product is a subscription.
  - `func isAutoRenewableSubscription() -> Bool` - The product is an auto-renewable subscription.
  - `func hasIntroductoryPriceEligible() -> Bool` - The product has an introductory price the user is eligible to.
- - `func getLocalizedCurrentPeriod() -> String?` - The current period of the subscription.
+ - `localizedCurrentPeriod: String?` - The current period of the subscription.
- - `func getLocalizedInitialPrice() -> String?` -  The initial cost of the subscription in the local currency.
+ - `localizedInitialPrice: String` -  The initial cost of the subscription in the local currency.
- - `func getLocalizedInitialPeriod() -> String?` - The initial period of the subscription.
+ - `localizedInitialPeriod: String?` - The initial period of the subscription.
- - `func getLocalizedIntroductoryPricePeriod() -> String?` - The period of the introductory price.
+ - `localizedIntroductoryPricePeriod: String?` - The period of the introductory price.

-Notice that `getLocalizedCurrentPrice()` already applied introductory prices if they are available.
+Notice that `localizedCurrentPrice` already applied introductory prices if they are available.

 **Example**